 See below for some ways you can get involved.
 Together we can reduce our ecological footprint and keep Chilliwack beautiful!

-1. March 18: Fraser River Clean Up – Gill Bar, 10:00 am – 1:00 pm.
+1. March 24: 11th Annual Fraser River Cleanup at Gill Bar , 10:00 am – 1:00 pm at the north end of Gill Road in Chilliwack.
 Organized by the Fraser Riverkeeper Society.
-FREE BBQ lunch included.
+Free BBQ lunch included.

-4. April 22: FREE COMPOST GIVEAWAY - 12:00 pm - 4:00 pm.
+5. April 23: Free Compost Giveaway - 12:00 pm - 4:00 pm.
 Parr Rd.
-Green Depot - check out the products created from your green waste!
+Green Depot - check out the products created from green waste!
 Limit of 1, 30 kg bag per person.
 Sponsored by BioCentral.

 *Restrictions apply for the pickup of building materials due to the potential for some materials to contain asbestos.
 To ensure the safety and compliance with the landfill requirements and provincial regulations, these groups will NOT accept any building materials in the loads they pick up.
 Click here for more information.

 B) Community Litter Clean Ups all month long.
 Non-profit/community groups collect litter along roads, parks, dykes and streams.
 Help keep the volunteers safe by slowing down and passing them with care

 Take your scrap metal to Bailey Landfill for recycling during regular business hours for the month of April .**Restrictions apply for the disposal of pre-1990 hot water tanks and furnaces as they may contain asbestos insulation.
 More information can be found at www.chilliwack.com/landfill.

 The City of Chilliwack also offers other year-round ways to get involved and help the environment:

 Register for Residential Pick Up - Non-profit organizations will pick up unwanted large items / spring cleaning debris for disposal in exchange for a donation.